 The $11 tube started blowing up after the brand partnered with beauty content creators, including Alaskan TikToker Jess Eid, to post their test drives.
 After swiping on the formula, which comes in both waterproof and washable finishes, Eid's lashes suddenly extended well above her eyelid crease for a look best summarized by the TikToker's own words: “Whaaaat!?”
 There are now hundreds of other whoa-worthy videos, and the #skyhighmascara hashtag has been viewed 123 million times and counting.

-Sky High has been just as buzzy IRL, too: Fortunately, I managed to snag a tube to test it out myself.
+Sky High has been just as buzzy IRL, too: Since its launch in November, the drugstore mascara has sold out online at Ulta Beauty four times.
+But does it live up to the hype?
+Fortunately, I managed to snag a tube to test it out myself.